 Penn. state police looking for missing woman who may have fled to W.Va.

 FAYETTE COUNTY, Penn.
-(WDTV) - Pennsylvania state police are looking for a missing woman who may have escaped to West Virginia.
+(WDTV) - Pennsylvania state police are looking for a missing woman who may have traveled to West Virginia.

 Troopers say Katilyn Davis left her Fayette County house last week which borders Monongalia and Preston Counties.